-As part of our commitment to diversity and inclusion, we require all faculty participating in our recruitment season to complete training in unconscious bias.
+All faculty participating in resident recruitment to are required to complete training in unconscious bias.
 We aim to conduct holistic reviews of applicants and do not use Alpha Omega Alpha membership or a USMLE score cut-off (other than a passing score for Step 1) as part of applicant screening.

-As a community, our residents are partnering with our clinical service chiefs, the New York Presbyterian Hospital Center for Health Justice, and our department’s Office of Equity, Diversity and Inclusion to make racial and ethnic disparities the focus of this year’s residency-wide quality improvement effort.
+As a community, our residents have partnered with our clinical service chiefs, the New York Presbyterian Hospital Center for Health Justice, and our department’s Office of Equity, Diversity and Inclusion to make racial and ethnic disparities the focus of our ongoing residency-wide quality improvements effort.
 We aim to educate trainees and faculty on the ways race and ethnicity are considered in clinical assessments and medical record-keeping in order to:

 - Decrease bias in clinical assessment and treatment